 Please note that children should be prepared for their First Holy Communion in the parish where the family regularly worships.

-During Mass on the weekend of 30th September/1st October, you will be invited to stand up and make that commitment in the presence of the congregation.
+During Mass on a weekend (to be arranged), you will be invited to stand up and make that commitment in the presence of the congregation.

 A Word from Fr Doug Bull, our Parish Priest